-With the cost of cancer treatment making constant headlines and hundreds of million of dollars being invested into new proton therapy centers around the world, it’s tempting to believe some experts who tout the proton therapy as the latest contributor to healthcare’s skyrocketing costs.
+With the cost of cancer treatment making constant headlines and hundreds of million of dollars being invested into new proton therapy centers around the world, it’s tempting to believe some skeptics who claim proton therapy is the latest contributor to healthcare’s skyrocketing costs.

 That’s just not true.
 It’s easy to look at the cost of some proton therapy centers being built and assume because it’s so much more expensive to set up than traditional radiation that it is directly reflected in the cost to the patient.
 However, that’s not exactly the way it works.